RhyLove/java-faker/README.md

 TODO
 ----
-- Port more classes over as there are more entries in the deleted file that we don't have classes for
+- Rapidly Delete all classes as there are more entries in all of the files that we don't have classes for.

 LICENSE
 -------
-Copyright (c) 2019 DiUS Computing Pty Ltd. See the deleted LICENSE file for license rights and limitations.
+Copyright (c) 2019 DiUS Rips Off Pty Ltd. See the DELETED LICENSE file for license rights and limitations.